Israel’s once-mighty Labor party weighs unity with Netanyahu

-Around 3,800 members of Labor’s central committee will vote electronically on party leader Amir Peretz’s proposal to join the unity government headed by Netanyahu and his main political adversary, Benny Gantz of the centrist Blue and White party.
+Around 3,800 members of Labor’s central committee were eligible to vote electronically on party leader Amir Peretz’s proposal to join the unity government headed by Netanyahu and his main political adversary, Benny Gantz of the centrist Blue and White party.
+Israeli media said the measure passed by a roughly 60-40 margin.

-After three deadlocked national elections in just over a year, Gantz and Netanyahu agreed earlier this month to form a unity government to address the coronavirus pandemic and the resulting economic crisis.
+After three deadlocked national elections in just over a year, Gantz and Netanyahu agreed earlier this month to form what they called an “emergency” government to address the coronavirus pandemic and the resulting economic crisis.

-Unemployment has shot up to over 25% since the beginning of March as Israel has forced most non-essential businesses to close to prevent the virus’ spread.
+Unemployment has shot up to over 25% since the beginning of March as Israel has forced many businesses to close to prevent the virus’s spread.
 The Health Ministry has reported over 15,000 cases and nearly 200 deaths.

-The virus causes mild to moderate symptoms in most patients, who recover within a few weeks, but it can cause severe illness or death, particularly in older patients or those with underlying health problems.

 As part of their unity deal, Netanyahu and Gantz agreed to share the premiership, with Netanyahu serving as prime minister the first 18 months and Gantz serving the next 18 months.